BSN Co–Curricular Learning Goals

 This policy only applies to activities that have been approved by the Dean’s office.
-In all cases, students should communicate with instructors in advance, where possible, and discuss the implications of any absence.
-Students should be prepared to provide documentation for participation in college-approved activities, when requested by the instructor, as false claims of legitimate or unavoidable absence may be considered a violation of the academic honesty policy.
+In all cases, students should communicate with instructors in advance and discuss the implications of any absence.
+Students should be prepared to provide documentation for participation in college-approved activities, when requested by the instructor, as false claims of legitimate or unavoidable absence may be considered a violation of the Academic Honesty policy.

 - The student who will miss a class, lab, or clinical must inform the instructor as soon as possible and, except in unavoidable situations, at least one week in advance of a planned absence.

 - It is the student’s responsibility to complete work in advance, or to make alternate arrangements with the instructor, if an evaluative event will be missed because of a college-approved absence.